How We Protect Your Service Data (Innovation Services)

 2. Data Transmission.
 We will maintain commercially reasonable administrative, physical and technical safeguards to protect the availability, confidentiality and integrity of Service Data.

 3. Incident Response.
 We have an incident management process for security events that may affect the confidentiality, integrity, or availability of Our systems or data that includes a response time under which Zendesk will contact its subscribers upon verification of a security incident that affects Your Service Data.
 This process specifies courses of action, procedures for notification, escalation, mitigation, and documentation.
 Unless ordered otherwise by law enforcement or government agency, You will be notified within seventy-two (72) hours of a Service Data Breach.
-“Service Data Breach” is defined as an unauthorized access or improper disclosure that has been verified to have affected Your Service Data.
+“Service Data Breach” means an unauthorized access or improper disclosure that has been verified to have affected Your Service Data.

 4. Access Control and Privilege Management.
 We restrict administrative access to production systems to approved personnel.